In this blog post, we will discuss what chronic fatigue syndrome is, its symptoms, and how to service-connect your chronic fatigue syndrome.

 Although CFS can be service-connected, the cause and cure are unknown.
 Symptoms include generalized muscle aches, including extreme fatigue, joint and muscle pain, headaches, and memory problems.

 CFS can significantly impair a person’s quality of life.
 Some experts believe that CFS is caused by an interaction between psychological stress and infection.
 However, there is no evidence to support this theory.

 Other experts believe that CFS is the result of an imbalance in the autonomic nervous system.
 This theory is also unproven.
 As such, the cause of CFS remains a mystery.

-There are a few key things you need to prove in order to establish and get service-connection from chronic fatigue syndrome:
+There are a few key things you need to prove in order to service-connect your chronic fatigue syndrome: